-Between 10% and 20% of women develop mental health problems during pregnancy or within a year of giving birth (referred to as the ‘perinatal period’).
-Women in around half of the UK have no access to specialist perinatal mental health services and in other geographical areas, services are inadequate.
+Between 10% and 20% of women develop mental health problems during pregnancy or within a year of giving birth (this is referred to as the ‘perinatal period’).
+When this project began, women in around half of the UK had no access to specialist perinatal mental health services and in other geographical areas, services did not meet the required standards.

-We use the experience, expertise and enthusiasm of the Maternal Mental Health Alliance to support and motivate those who commission and provide services in the four areas.
-In each area we aim to identify the barriers to service improvement, and to inform and support effective solutions.
-This will result in good quality, evidence-based care pathways including information, support and treatment, at the right time, for all mums who need it.
+We used the experience, expertise and enthusiasm of the Maternal Mental Health Alliance to support and motivate those who commissioned and provided services in the four areas.
+Our aim was to identify the barriers to service improvement and to inform and support effective solutions, hopefully resulting in good quality, evidence-based care pathways including information, support and treatment, at the right time, for all mums who needed it.

-We capture the work we do and share our learning through online tools and communications that inform and inspire those who commission and provide services across the UK.
+We captured the work we did and shared our learnings through online tools and communications to inform and inspire those who commission and provide services across the UK.

-The improvement of local services will lead to better care and outcomes for women who experience perinatal mental health problems in the four areas each year, and their babies.
-Over time the project will accelerate improvements for more and more women and babies across the country.
+We’re confident that the improvement of local services will lead to better care and outcomes for women who experience perinatal mental health problems in the four areas each year, and their babies.
+Our hope is that the ripple effects of this project will accelerate improvements for more and more women and babies throughout the country.